-The implementation of a large cloud-based contact center is always tied to integrations.
-In Oki-Toki, they are also available, in addition to the wide possibilities using the API.
-We are actively developing integrations with various services.
-Today I want to tell you what integrations Oki-Toki has with Google – this “king of beasts” in the it world.
-Not so much because the services of this company can do more than many, but because they are in 75% of phones (2020) and 70% of browsers (2020).
+Implementing a large-scale cloud-based contact center always involves integrations.
+They exist in Oki-Toki too, alongside broad API capabilities.
+We are actively developing integrations with different services.
+Today, I would like to discuss Oki-Toki’s integrations with Google – the “lion king” of the IT world.
+This is not so much because the company’s services can do more than many others, but because they are on 75% of phones (2020) and in 70% of browsers (2020).

-At the moment we use two 2 services from Google — an authorization tool and its storage, on the basis of which we implemented 4 integrations:
+At the moment, we use two services from Google — an authorization tool and its storage, based on which we have implemented four integrations:

-As an external storage of conversation records in Oki-Toki.
-I already described this earlier in the article, where I compared external storage from Google and our internal storage.
-It is connected in the “External Integrations” section.
-Connection comes down to filling out a form and authorizing Oki-Toki in your Google Drive.
+As an external storage for call recordings in Oki-Toki.
+I have already described this in a previous article, where I compared Google’s external storage and our internal one.
+It’s enabled in the “External Integrations” section.
+Connection is as simple as filling out a form and authorizing Oki-Toki in your Google Drive.

-Similar to the integration from the first point, but it is not an automatic process, but a manual action.
-For example, if you need to send all the audio recordings for the project to the customer.
-A couple of actions and recordings have gone to your disk and all that remains is to share the folder for the customer.
-If there is integration from the first point, the filters for unloading calls for the fall for a specific queue look like this.
+Similar to the integration from the first item but it’s not an automatic process, it’s a manual action.
+For instance, if you need to send all audio recordings to a client for a project.
+Couple of actions and the recordings are sent to your drive.
+All that’s left is to share the folder with the client.
+If the first item’s integration is present, filters for call export for Autumn, by specific queue look like this.

-Format for uploading spreadsheets, made specifically for their syntax.
-The required encoding, the required cell layout, and as a result, the required appearance when loaded onto disk.
-This item is not exactly integration, as it does not require settings and bundles.
-This is the usual export of a prepared report, but in a suitable format, which will be enough to upload to your Google drive.
+This is a format specifically designed for the syntax of electronic spreadsheet exports.
+Mandatory coding, desired cell layout, and as a result – a required appearance when loading onto a disk.
+This point is not an integration per se as it does not require adjustments and bindings.
+It’s a standard export of a prepared report, but in a suitable format, which is enough to upload to your Google Drive.

-Of course, this is not the final version of our integration with Google.
-Gradually, it will become more convenient, more intuitive, more flexible and more beautiful, but this is the minimum that will allow using Google's disk space to exchange reporting data with the customer and not only.
+Of course, this is not the final version of our Google integration.
+Gradually, it will become more convenient, intuitive, flexible, and beautiful, but this is the minimum that will allow you to use Google Drive space to exchange reporting data with the client and not only.